renpy/renpy/TRANSLATORS.rst

 Russian
 ---------

-Translation to "great, mighty, true and free Russian language". ("The Russian Language", Ivan Sergeyevich Turgenev) Most of translation provided by Project Gardares, especially Ria-kon.
+Translation to the Russian language.
+Most of translation provided by Project Gardares, especially Ria-kon.

 * Project Gardares <guardares@gmail.com>